NCAR/dart-developers-guide/src/reviewing.md

 ## Being Reviewed

 It can be quite difficult having someone review your code.
-Remember software engineering is *programming integrated over time*.
+Remember software engineering is *programming integrated over time* [1].
 Code reviews are a process to produce better code and better developers.
 Karl Wieger's article [Humanizing Peer Reviews](https://www.processimpact.com/articles/humanizing_reviews.pdf) is a good read about overcoming some of the barriers to successful peer review.

+[1] WINTERS, T., MANSHRECK, T., & WRIGHT, H. (2020).
+Software engineering at Google: lessons learned from programming over time.